 Our farming foundations

-Our history begins with the establishment of the Bathurst Experiment Farm in 1895.
-The farm was designed to educate students and local farmers in agriculture, an area that we continue to deliver through our in-demand Agricultural and Wine Sciences degrees.
+Charles Sturt University history begins with the establishment of the Bathurst Experiment Farm in 1895.
+The farm was designed to educate students and local farmers in agriculture, an area that we continue to deliver through our in-demand agricultural and wine sciences degrees.

 In its first five years, the farm accommodated just 13 students!
 They undertook practical work and attended lecturers on a range of topics including agriculture, sheep, wool, veterinary science, dairy science, botany, chemistry, soil physics and entomology.